How to Install an Offset Toilet Flange

 - Clip the bolts to length with a pair of bolt cutters or a metal blade on your multi-tool or reciprocating saw and place the plastic cap (if included) to cover the bolts.

 That’s all there is to it.
 Now you can “enjoy” your newly-moved toilet as if it were properly installed to begin with.
-This is a relatively easy project to undertake and pre-planning will usually determine whether or not you have an easy or tough time of things.
+This is a relatively easy project to undertake.
+Knowing how to install an offset toilet flange and doing some pre-planning will usually determine whether or not you have an easy or tough time of things.